jonatanalvelid/mitography-public/MATLAB/plotting/README-ResultsPlotting.txt

 1. Run analysis.
 2. Run "MitographyResults..." for the variables you want to look at.
     a.
+Choose if you want to use the example data (example_data=true) or local data (=false), and in the latter case exchange the file path with your local folder path.
+	a.
 Pick the folder in the first window that comes up.
 	b.
 Do nothing in the second window that comes up.
 	c.
 Press "Update Thresholds" on the GUI.